Records & Information Management Certificate (Online)

 Program requirements: basic Windows computer and Internet skills (managing files and folders, keyboarding, email and Internet searches).
 Grade 12 English or equivalent.

 Certificates must be completed within five years.
 Once you have completed all certificate requirements, please contact us again for your official certification.

 Courses in Records & Information Management Certificate (Online)

-Familiarize yourself with the applications contained in Microsoft Office, which includes Word, Excel, PowerPoint, Access and Outlook.
-Software required: MS Office 2010 Professional or Academic edition.
-Courses for Office 2013 COMP531 and Office 2016 COMP562 are also available.
+Familiarize yourself with the applications contained in the Microsoft Office Professional or Academic or University Edition of Microsoft Office 2016 covering Word, Excel, PowerPoint, Access and Outlook.
 This course is designed for the Windows operating system.

 Records & Information Management Fundamentals (MGMT164)

 Gain a solid understanding of the records lifecycle, including records management concepts and techniques.
 We delve into records inventorying, retention and destruction scheduling, inactive and vital records management and the application of records management practices to electronic record.